FloralMarketResearch.com - - The site for Floral Marketing Research

-Special Note:This article is based on new consumer floral research conducted by Prince & Prince, Inc. (P&P), and sponsored by Smithers-Oasis North America.
+Special Note:This article is based on new consumer floral research conducted by Prince & Prince, Inc. (P&P) in 2007, and sponsored by Smithers-Oasis North America.
 P&P thank Smithers-Oasis N.A. for their financial support in making this consumer research possible.

 Motherís Day has traditionally been one of the largest floral holidays for retail florists and floral mass marketers in the US, yet the floral industry has scant market information about current consumer demographic trends related to Motherís Day floral purchasing.
 In this article, we reveal new market data from the 2007 P&P Consumer Floral Tracking Survey, specifically consumer demographic trends that influence household floral purchasing for Motherís Day.
 By "floral purchasing", we mean the purchasing of fresh cut flowers ( arrangements, bouquets, bunches, stems, corsages ) and/or indoor potted plants (flowering plants, foliage plants, and dish gardens/planters), NOT outdoor bedding/garden plants.
 In addition to the recent survey findings, we also compare this purchasing information with prior P&P national consumer surveys conducted in 2000, and in 1996 to identify long-term historical trends in purchasing for this holiday, and historical trends for specific consumer demographic segments.